St. Aloysius' College, Galle: Cricket

+By 2025, four annual competitions have been held, with St. Aloysius' College, Galle having won three times, while Vidyaloka College has yet to win.
+In 2024 and 2025, the match ended in a draw due to bad weather conditions.
+Along with this, a one-day competition for under 15 is also held annually.
+The matches are held at the Galle International Stadium.

 Principals

 Old Boys' associations

 There are a number of branches of the school's Old Boys’ Association located all around the world, including Australia, New Zealand, Qatar and the United Kingdom.